Distal myopathy: Management

 As of 2011, no disease modifying treatments are known.
 Foot drop can be managed with ankle-foot orthoses or surgical tendon transfer, in which the tibialis posterior muscle is repurposed to function as a tibialis anterior muscle.
 In select types of distal myopathy, evaluation of the heart may be indicated.
 Scoliosis and contractures can be surgically managed.
+In 2024 a drug to treat distal myopathy was approved in Japan.